Opportunity Corridor

-The Opportunity Corridor is a linear project in Cleveland, Ohio, with a boulevard that connects Interstate 77 (I-77) and I-490 to the University Circle neighborhood.
+The Opportunity Corridor, officially the "Carl and Louis Stokes Opportunity Corridor" for native politicians and brothers Carl and Louis Stokes, is a linear project in Cleveland, Ohio, with a boulevard that connects Interstate 77 (I-77) and I-490 to the University Circle neighborhood.
 "The purpose of the project is to improve the roadway network within a historically under-served, economically depressed area within the City of Cleveland."
 The road through the corridor, Opportunity Corridor Boulevard, carries Ohio State Route 10.